Hurricane Laura: Mississippi

 Despite the reduced surge threat on the coast, Mississippi still faced the threat of tornadoes from the storm, especially on the western side of the state.
 A number of tornado warnings were issued for parts of the state starting on August 26 with an EF0 tornado confirmed in Oxford on August 27.
 Widespread flash flooding occurred across Jefferson Davis County.
-In Natchez, trees were blown down and a sign at an Autozone damaged six vehicles when it was blown down.
+In Natchez, trees were blown down and a sign at an AutoZone damaged six vehicles when it was blown down.
 A tree was also blown down on a house in Warrenton.

 Arkansas

 Laura entered Arkansas while still at tropical storm strength.
 Numerous tornado warnings were issued in Arkansas with eight tornadoes confirmed in the state, the largest tornado outbreak ever recorded in the state during the month of August.
-A high-end EF1 tornado caused significant damage to a church in Lake City, though no one was hurt or injured.
+A high-end EF1 tornado caused significant damage to a church in Lake City, though no one injured.
 This same storm dropped another high-end EF1 tornado north of Brookland.
 A rare PDS tornado warning was also issued for this tornado.
 The storm then dropped its strongest tornado, which was rated low-end EF2, which damaged structures and homes southwest of Maynard.
 Widespread flash flood warnings were issued throughout the state.
 A 57 mph wind gust was recorded just south of El Dorado, causing several trees and power lines to fall, two of which landed on houses.
 This caused many power outages in Union County.
 Numerous trees were downed in the Doddridge area, including one on US 71, causing numerous power outages.
 South of Bradley near the Louisiana/Arkansas state line, a tree fell on AR 29, blocking the road.
 AR 343 was shut down between Lewisville and AR 53 due to falling trees.
 Uprooted trees fell on power lines in Dermott and a barn also had its roof removed in Wilmot.

 Trees were uprooted and power lines were downed across a widespread area in several counties.
 In the town of Camden, numerous trees were blown down, including one that fell on a house, and a metal roof was blown off a shop building.
 Downed trees were also reported in Sheridan and power poles were snapped along US 67 northeast of Caddo Valley.
 Eastbound I-30 was shut down west of Hope at mile marker 26 due to a downed tree blocking both lanes of the freeway.
 In Kingsland, several large trees were blown down, including one that significantly damaged a house.
 In Goodrich, a house carport was destroyed with a hole through its wall.
 Several roads east of Mena were closed due to flooding.
 A portion of County Road 106 southwest of Ravenden was washed out due to flooding, and flash flooding in Sherwood left an intersection impassable.